iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/PAFF/[#021] [Announcement] Regarding《Around the Nodes》concert tour refunds.md

 Should I say "Not surprised, it's Mono"?

 **SancTityKnight**<br>
 Link is completely dead.
-The so-called "available 24/7" customer service system also have not responded at all.
+The so\-called "available 24/7" customer service system also have not responded at all.
 Available 24/7?
 More like absolute trash 24/7!!!

 **Poopytrap**<br>
 Dude, do you have too much money to throw at random crap?
 Maybe this is all a scam ya know

 **vvv_IRIS_vvv**<br>
-Mono officials, any announcements regarding the Æsir-FEST incident?
+Mono officials, any announcements regarding the Æsir\-FEST incident?

 **AbbEE**<br>
 My god that's right<br>
-Mono should know about Æsir-FEST too<br>
+Mono should know about Æsir\-FEST too<br>
 Since they agreed to let PAFF be a guest performer

 **koolboss01**<br>